Conoize/logkit.github.io/_includes/docs/formatting/entries/custom.md

 typealias LXLogEntryFormatter = (entry: LXLogEntry) -> String
 {% endhighlight %}

-Defining an entry formatter is as simple as providing a closure that accepts a [Log Entry][entries] and returns a string.
+Creating an Entry formatter is as simple as providing a closure that accepts a [Log Entry][entries] and returns a string.
+The closure is free to use as many or as few of a [Log Entry's properties][entry-props] as the developer wishes.

 **Example:** The following creates a concise Entry formatter that outputs only a [Log Entry's][entries] `dateTime` and `message`: